Hurricane–LaVerkin Bridge

-The Hurricane-La Verkin Bridge spans the Virgin River, connecting the towns of Hurricane and LaVerkin in southern Utah, United States.
+The HurricaneLaVerkin Bridge spans the Virgin River, connecting the towns of Hurricane and La Verkin in southern Utah, United States.

 Description

 The five-panel steel Warren pony truss spans 75 ft, and is supported by concrete-filled steel cylinder piers.
 It is one of the oldest Warren pony truss bridges in Utah, built in 1908 by the Midland Bridge Company.

-The Hurricane-LaVerkin Bridge was placed on the National Register of Historic Places on April 14, 1995.
+The HurricaneLaVerkin Bridge was placed on the National Register of Historic Places on April 14, 1995.